-A quick Google search will tell you that in 2021, customers are different.
+An annual quick Google search will tell you that customers are different.
 They have different priorities, different concerns and higher expectations.
 Those differences significantly affect the customer journey, or the total sum of experiences that customers go through when interacting with your company and brand.

 It is ultimately up to businesses and brands to nimbly adapt to “today’s” customer, and then just as easily, shift gears to adapt to the customer journey of tomorrow.
 A brand’s success can be swiftly determined by its ability and willingness - or lack thereof - to do so.

-With that in mind, here is one fundamental, strategic consideration that can better enable brands to reach customers where they’re at in 2021 and beyond:
+With that in mind, here is one fundamental, strategic consideration that can better enable brands to reach customers where they’re at:

 Never forget that your customers are human beings, first and foremost.